nhatch/dynamics-modeling/README.md

 # dynamics-modeling
 This repo deals with machine learning (ML) for dynamics models for the RZR (and Warthog?
 (TODO: Verify it works for Warthog bags too)) vehicles in simulation and on the real vehicles.

+It is split into two parts:

+1. rosbag2torch - a general purpose library that converts rosbags to torch datasets.
+2. examples/dynamics_modeling - a collection of examples that use the library to train dynamics modeling models.

 ## Installation

 ```